imprvhub/analyzemydream/src/content/blog/what-does-it-mean-to-dream-about-snow.md

 - **Ice and snow**: This dream is very positive, indicating that you will receive happy news and that you will achieve success despite the difficulties.
 - **Skating on ice and snow**: It may suggest that you should be careful with the people around you, as someone might not be completely sincere.
 It may also reflect a lack of self-esteem and confidence in your abilities.

-This article is merely informative; at Dream Insights we do not have the power to make a diagnosis or recommend a treatment.
+This article is merely informative; at AnalyzeMyDream we do not have the power to make a diagnosis or recommend a treatment.
 We invite you to go to apsychologist to treat your particular case.

 ### Bibliography